cyclopsgroup/cyclopsgroup/readme.md

 ## Maven POM files

-### cyclopsgroup-java-parent/pom.xml
+### Java parent pom.xml

-The parent POM of all CyclopsGroup Java open-source projects.
+The parent Maven POM of all CyclopsGroup Java open-source projects.

-### pom.xml
+### General parent pom.xml

-The parent POM of all CyclopsGroup open-source projects, also the parent of cyclopsgroup-java-parent/pom.xml.
+The parent Maven POM of all CyclopsGroup open-source projects, also the parent of the Java parent pom.xml.

 ## For developers